SamShiSS/Hangman-Game/README.md

-# Python-Course-Projects
-course projects from MIT's online course - Introduction to Computer Sciences using Python
+Hangman Game implemented using python - course projects from MIT's online course - Introduction to Computer Sciences using Python